zsz12251665/CodeHub/POJ/3253/english.md

 ## Solution

-The problem equals to <a href="/codes/?oj=NOIP&pid=2004S2">NOIP 2004J2</a> in form.
+The problem equals to [NOIP 2004S2](/NOIP/2004S2/english.md) in form.
 The idea and the algorithm are the same.
-The only difference is the data range, which you might need 64-bit integer in this problem.
+The only difference is the data range, which you might need 64-bit integers in this problem.

-P. S. The compiler of Pascal is still dead so the Pascal Code remains unverified.
+We are introducing `priority_queue` in this solution.
+It is an <abbr title="Standard Template Library">STL</abbr> container which functions very similar to the heap.
+But pay attention that it is the max heap by default.
+To switch it into a min heap, you need to replace `less` comparer with `greater` comparer in the declaration or manually override the `operator<` function of the element class.

 ## Code